bhoreal/docs.bhoreal.com/README.md

 Some of this documentation is derived from the Arduino documentation, as the Arduino/Wiring language and libraries are used extensively on the Spark Core.

 This documentation is built using Flatdoc, an awesome tool for building beautiful documentation from simple Markdown files.
+Some template features are based on the Spark project documentation by Spark Labs, Inc.

 ### Contributions